Hi everyone! It’s so nice to see you here. Let us introduce ourselves and share our travel journalist journey.

 We’ve been so blessed to have our work recognized by top industry organizations.
 World Footprints has earned several awards from the North American Travel Journalists (NATJA), the Society of American Travel Writers Foundation’s Lowell Thomas Award, and the Caribbean Tourism Organization’s “Golden Mic”.
 We’ve also received an African Community Service Award for sharing authentic stories about the continent.

-Individually, Ian has been recognized by NATJA for some of his photographic works.
-Ian is also a marathon runner and he has earned two U.S. National Taekwondo Silver Medals in sparring.
+Individually, we have gained recognition through other pursuits.
+Ian completed a marathon and half-marathon and he has earned two U.S. National Taekwondo Silver Medals in sparring.
 Tonya has been recognized as a Top Woman in Travel Media by the Women in Travel and Tourism International and she was honored by the Women Economic Forum as an Iconic Women Creating a Better World For All.

 Both of us are committed to diversity, equity, inclusion and accessibility (DEIA) and we sit on NATJA’s and SATW’s DEIA committees.
 Tonya also sits on the Advisory Board for NATJA and she’s a member of Women Travel Leaders in DC and The Explorer’s Club.

 We feel so blessed to be able to travel the world covering everything from the Olympic/Paralympic Games and sporting events to festivals, White House State Visits, and indigenous communities.
 We enjoy bringing history to life and sharing unique treasures from the destinations we visit.

 It is our hope that our stories inspire, educate and connect communities around the world and you are encouraged to travel differently.